Fruchedes/my-kubernetes-notes/K8s-resources/readme.md

 ## Resource Types

-🚨 **Note:** You should follow this ordering (and this is the order they are covered in the video course)
+🚨 **Note:** You should follow this ordering (and this is the order they are covered in the video course) **static pods**
+**When making a kubectl how does the kubectl authenticates who you are?** it speaks to the kubecongif **when making a a kubectl what happens in the background** your kubeconfig file has certificates,

 - **Namespace**: Provides a way to divide cluster resources between multiple users.
 - **Pod**: The smallest and simplest Kubernetes object.
 Represents a set of running containers on your cluster.